tomd7/fivem-hud/README.md

 # FiveM HUD
-This HUD for FiveM displays information about the vehicle and the player's character
+This HUD for FiveM (GTA V) displays information about vehicles and the player's character

 ## Features
 - Move the groups of the HUD (vehicle and character information)